 They must employ strong passwords, use two-factor authentication to protect their accounts, and use a secure platform like Microsoft 365 or Google Apps for Government for communications and document storage.
 Furthermore, officials should regularly check for suspicious activity, such as unrecognized logins or unauthorized access to their accounts.

-It is also essential to be aware of social engineering tactics such as spear phishing fraudsters may use to gain access to accounts through emails pretending to be from trusted sources—for example, banks or other institutions asking people to confirm private details, including passwords and credit card numbers.
+It is also essential to be aware of social engineering tactics such as spear phishing fraudsters may use to access accounts through emails pretending to be from trusted sources—for example, banks or other institutions asking people to confirm private details, including passwords and credit card numbers.

 In conclusion, government officials must protect themselves online against the growing risk of password attacks.